xieyuheng/x-data.js/README.md

 ```

 This is useful for writing interpreter in lisp
-with good support for error reporting.
+with good support for error report.

 For example: